Roman86/tailwindcss-scoped-preflight/README.md

 ### How

-This plugin is limiting the scope of [Tailwind's opinionated preflight styles](https://tailwindcss.com/docs/preflight) to the customizable CSS ruleSelector.
+This plugin is limiting the scope of [Tailwind's opinionated preflight styles](https://tailwindcss.com/docs/preflight) to the customizable CSS selector.
 So you can control where exactly in DOM to apply these base styles - usually it's your own components (not the 3rd party).

 Starting from version 3 it provides a powerful configuration to (optionally):